OutSystems/docs-support/src/enterprise/troubleshooting/lifetime/lifetime-sync-stuck.md

 ## Still having problems?

-If the above validations did not help you to solve the issue and you need further assistance, [open a support case](https://www.outsystems.com/SupportPortal/CaseOpen/) to get help from OutSystems Support.
+If the above validations didn't help you to solve the issue and you need further assistance, [open a support case](https://www.outsystems.com/SupportPortal/CaseOpen/) to get help from OutSystems Support.

 If you have a critical need to deploy an application to that environment, you can try to [deploy the application through Service Center](../deploy-apps-sc.md) as a workaround.